dice-group/NEBULA/README.md

 `id` | The request ID. <br /> Output ID of the `/check` endpoint. <br /> **Required**: &#9745; |

 ### /test or /default
 Method to check if the enpoint is up.
-It accepts Get and if the service is running answers with an OK status message:
+It accepts a GET request and if the service is running, it answers with an OK status message:
 ```
 {"Status":"OK"}
 ```